 Outcome Indicator(s) 3.
-Reduced socio- economic and spatial inequality Reduction in the gap between median hourly workplace pay and median hourly resident pay.
-Improved health outcomes among the district's most deprived communities.
-Better educational outcomes in the district's weakest performing schools.
-4. More affordable, Percentage of existing homes at EPC Band C. sustainable, and Percentage of new homes which are net zero. flexible housing stock Annual increase in pre-manufactured value (amount produced offsite) of new homes.
-Percentage of homes with no mains gas connection supplied with renewable electricity.
+Reduced socio- economic and spatial Reduction in the gap between median hourly workplace pay and median hourly resident pay. inequality Improved health outcomes among the district's most deprived communities. • Better educational outcomes in the district's weakest performing schools.
+4. More affordable, • Percentage of existing homes at EPC Band C. sustainable, and • Percentage of new homes which are net zero. flexible housing stock • Annual increase in pre-manufactured value (amount produced offsite) of new homes. • Percentage of homes with no mains gas connection supplied with renewable electricity.
 Proportion of retrofit and offsite manufacturing employees and products based within the district.
-5. Net CO 2 emissions reduced to zero ○ Tonnes of CO2 equivalent emissions reduced each year from transport, business, and domestic sources.
-Tonnes of CO2e emissions captured/sequestered by trees and green space each year.
-6. Greener transport Modal shift from private car to public transport or active travel. and less congestions Percentage of private cars and taxis which are electric/zero emission.
-Percentage of fleet/freight vehicles which are electric/zero carbon.
-Faster journey times for private and public transport. ○ Tonnes of CO2e emissions reduced from transport each year (including electricity supply for electric vehicles).
-7. More local renewable energy Amount (kW) of renewable energy generated within the district.
-Tonnes of CO2e emissions reduced each year from energy use in the district.
-8. Increased biodiversity and green infrastructure ○ Tonnes of CO2e emissions captured/sequestered by trees and green space each year.
-Number of trees planted in rural and urban areas.
-Greater number of species in the wider countryside and farmland.
-Number of approved environmental land management (ELM) schemes and land area covered.
-Percentage of urban areas which is green space.
+5. Net CO2 emissions reduced to zero Tonnes of CO2 equivalent emissions reduced each year from transport, business, and domestic sources. \circ $% \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ $ 6.
+Greener transport • Modal shift from private car to public transport or active travel. and less congestions • Percentage of private cars and taxis which are electric/zero emission. • Percentage of fleet/freight vehicles which are electric/zero carbon. • Faster journey times for private and public transport.
+Tonnes of CO2e emissions reduced from transport each year (including electricity supply for electric vehicles).
+7. More local • Amount (kW) of renewable energy generated within the district. renewable energy \circ $% CO{2}e$ emissions reduced each year from energy use in the district.
+8. Increased ○ Tonnes of CO2e emissions captured/sequestered by trees and green biodiversity and space each year. green infrastructure • Number of trees planted in rural and urban areas. • Greater number of species in the wider countryside and farmland.
+Number of approved environmental land management (ELM) schemes and land area covered. • Percentage of urban areas which is green space.